-- 1. Completion of at least 64 hours beyond the master's degree including: - a.
-A minimum of 32 hours of coursework in the major subjects. - b.
-At least 4 hours, but no more than 32 hours of dissertation research (599) credit. - c.
+- 1. Completion of at least 64 hours beyond the master's degree including: - 1.
+A minimum of 32 hours of coursework in the major subjects. - 2.
+At least 4 hours, but no more than 32 hours, of dissertation research (599) credit. - 3.
 No more than 12 hours of independent study (595) credit. - 2.
 In addition to the 64 hours, students must fulfill the Ph.D.
 Research Specialization Requirements.
 The student should submit a plan of study for completion of the Ph.D.
-Research Specialization Requirements that is approved by the adviser and the Research Specialization Committee.
+Research Specialization Requirements that is approved by the adviser.